reghbali/pyalfe/README.md

 ## Requirements
 PyALFE supports Linux x86-64, Mac x86-64, and Mac arm64 and requires python

-### Greedy
+### Image registration and processing
+PyALFE can be configured to use either [Greedy](https://greedy.readthedocs.io/en/latest/) or [AntsPy](https://antspy.readthedocs.io/en/latest/registration.html) registration tools.
-PyALFE can work with `Greedy` or `Ants` for registration tasks.
+Similarly, PyALFE can can be configured to use [Convert3D](https://sourceforge.net/p/c3d/git/ci/master/tree/doc/c3d.md) or python native library [Nilearn](https://nilearn.github.io/stable/index.html) for image processing tasks.

-To enable `Greedy`, the [latest version](https://sourceforge.net/projects/greedy-reg/files/latest/download) should be installed on your system and the binary should be on on your path.

-If `Greedy` is not installed on your system, you can install PyALFE with Ants support.
-Ants registration does not perform as well as greedy.

-### Convert3D
-For image processing task PyALFE can work with `Convert3D` or python native library `Nilearn`.
-To enable `Convert3D`, the [latest version](https://sourceforge.net/projects/c3d/files/latest/download) should be installed on your system and the binary should be on on your path.
+The Greedy and Convert3d command line tools can be downloaded using the [download command](#download-models-and-tools).
 ## Installation

 First run